 Wild Boar Garden Civet Coffee Introduction

-In 1901, the Japanese introduced Arabica coffee to Pingtung Hengchun from Java, and the trial cultivation achieved fruitful results.
-In 1912, it was promoted to areas such as Taitung and Hualien, with the establishment of companies like the Eastern Taiwan Coffee Co., the Taitung Revitalization Co., and the Kimura Coffee Taiwan Division to specifically develop the coffee industry in Taiwan.
-By the 70th year of the Republic (1981), there were nearly 30 hectares of coffee plantations in Taitung, maintained by simple coffee farmers who adhered to the laws of natural regeneration and employed organic farming methods to cultivate fragrant and mellow energy coffee.
-Beinan Township in Taitung County, specifically the ancient name of the Puyuma people in Longguomai (NADANAW), is abundant in bamboo forests.
-Located in the Pacific Kuroshio Current region between the Central Mountain Range and the Coastal Mountain Range (commonly known as Jiugang Feng), when the northeast monsoon arrives each winter, the aroma of bamboo leaves fills the air, coinciding with the ripening of coffee.
-Coffee farmers express their gratitude towards the land and nature by sharing the joy of the aromatic bamboo leaves and the coffee harvest.
+In 1901, the Japanese introduced Arabica coffee from Java, and the cultivation results were fruitful at the experimental farm in Hengchun, Pingtung.
+By 1912, it was promoted to Taitung, Hualien, and other areas, establishing companies such as the Eastern Taiwan Coffee Company, the Taitung Revitalization Company, and the Kimura Coffee Taiwan Division dedicated to developing the coffee industry in Taiwan.
+Until the 70th year of the Republic, Taitung still had nearly 30 hectares of coffee farms with simple coffee farmers who followed the laws of nature, cultivating fragrant and mellow energy coffee using natural farming methods.
+The Beinan Township in Taitung County, specifically the ancient land name of the Puyuma people at Longguomai (NADANAW), is abundant in bamboo forests.
+Located in the Pacific Black Current region between the Central Mountain Range and the Coastal Mountain Range (commonly known as Jiugang Wind), during the northeastern monsoon in winter, the aroma of bamboo leaves signifies the maturity of coffee.
+The coffee farmers express their gratitude to the land and nature, sharing the joy of the aroma of bamboo leaves and the coffee harvest.